App version: 0.1.0

 Loan terms

-Up to 10 years, but may vary based on factors including the borrower’s credit history and the type of equipment being financed
+Many of these loans must be repaid in time spans ranging from 2 to 5 years, but some loans may reach 10 years.
+The terms vary based on factors including the borrower’s credit history and the type of equipment being financed

 Before you sign for a business equipment loan, consider the return-on-investment (ROI) and how equipment will contribute to your business in the short- and long-term.
 Here are some questions that could help you determine how the equipment will add value to your business: